generyand/umdc-cec-system/README.md

 ## 👏 Acknowledgments

-- University of Mindanao for the opportunity to develop this system
+- University of Mindanao Digos College for the opportunity to develop this system
 - All contributors and stakeholders involved in the project

 ## 📧 Contact